MazontheMoon/devchallenges_blog_card_minimal/README.md

  ## Resources

  * devchallenges.io
- * netlify
- * MDN
- * W3Schools
- * Google fonts

  ## Acknowledgments

- We would like to offer our appreciation to Spotify and the *This is Ramin Djawadi* playlist for providing the suitable background ambiance for this project
+ We would like to offer our appreciation to Spotify and the *This is Ramin Djawadi* playlist for providing the suitable background noise for this project

  ## License